Options

 attribute, they would mean:

-If this option is specified, then the following must hold true:
+If this option is supplied, then the following must hold true:

 option1